Parveen Kumar

-Dame Parveen June Kumar (born 1 June 1942) is a British- Indian doctor who is a Professor of Medicine and Education at Barts and The London School of Medicine and Dentistry.
+Dame Parveen June Kumar (born 1 June 1942) is a British-Indian doctor who is a Professor of Medicine and Education at Barts and The London School of Medicine and Dentistry.
 She worked in the NHS for over 40 years as a consultant gastroenterologist and physician at Barts and the London Hospitals and the Homerton University Hospital.
 She was the President of the British Medical Association in 2006, of the Royal Society of Medicine from 2010 to 2012, of the Medical Women's Federation from 2016 to 2018 and of the Royal Medical Benevolent Fund from 2013 to 2020.
 She was also Vice President of the Royal College of Physicians from 2003 to 2005.
 In addition, she was a founding non-executive director of the National Institute of Clinical Excellence, chaired the Medicines Commission UK until 2005, and also chaired the BUPA Foundation Charity for Research until 2013.

 Kumar co-founded and co-edited Kumar and Clark's Clinical Medicine, which is now in its 10th edition, a standard medical textbook that is used around the world.
 She has also held several leadership roles in medical education.
 She set up the first MSc course in Gastroenterology in the UK and continues to teach, lecture and examine medical students and doctors across the globe.
 Apart from medical education, she is also very interested in global health and set up the Global Health Initiative at the Royal Society of Medicine when she was President.

-Kumar was appointed DBE in 2017, having been appointed CBE in 2000, and was awarded the BMA Gold Medal in 2007.
+Kumar was appointed Dame Grand Cross of the Most Excellent Order of the British Empire (GBE) in 2026, having been appointed Dame Commander (DBE) in 2017 and Commander (CBE) in 2000 of the same order.
+She was awarded the BMA Gold Medal in 2007.
 She was the first Asian Professional Woman of the Year in 1999.
 She also has several other honours and honorary degrees.

 Early life and education

-Born in Lahore (then British India, now Pakistan), Kumar was initially educated in the famous The Lawrence School, Sanawar in India.
+Born in Lahore (then British India, now Pakistan), Kumar was initially educated in The Lawrence School, Sanawar in India.
 Kumar moved to the United Kingdom and studied medicine at St Bartholomew's Hospital Medical College, then training as a gastroenterologist under Sir Anthony Dawson and Michael Clark.